razerspeed/razerspeed/README.md

  -->
 ## I'm a Developer, Learner and Experimentor!!

-- 🌱 I’m currently learning everything that is interesting
+- 🌱 I’m currently learning anythink and everything that is interesting
 - 👯 I’m looking to learn new techniques in deep learning